 Jonathan has lived in the East Midlands since 1996 and is married with 3 children.
 He is Vice Chair of Governors at the King’s School, Grantham.

 I joined the Society in March 2006 as Chief Executive and previously worked for HSBC plc for 26 years.
 I am a Trustee of both the Melton Mowbray Building Society Charitable Foundation and Staff Pension and Life Assurance Scheme.
 I serve as Chairman of the Group’s Executive Committee.

-I Chair the Assets and Liabilities Committee and serve on the Executive Committee and as a Director of each of the Society’s subsidiaries, MBS Lending Limited and MMBS Trading Limited.
-I am also a Trustee of the Melton Mowbray Building Society Staff Pension and Life Assurance Scheme.
+I Chair the Assets and Liabilities Committee and serve on the Executive Committee and as a Director of each of the Society’s subsidiaries.
+I am also a Trustee of the Melton Mowbray Building Society Staff Pension and Life Assurance Scheme

 I joined the Society in 1996 and my career in Financial Services has included roles within various customer service focused teams.
 Having always lived locally, I have good knowledge of the local area and the communities in which we serve.

 I have gained extensive experience within a variety of customer facing, Principal Office based and management roles at the Society and have in-depth knowledge of the products, services and processes.
 I have sound awareness and understanding of service delivery within a regulated environment whilst ensuring customers receive a great experience when dealing with the Society.

 I joined the Society in June 2019, having worked in financial services for 25 years.
 I started my career in the Building Society sector within operations but chose to specialise in risk management.
 I was latterly employed as the Head of Credit Risk Analysis with Bank of Ireland UK and prior to this I spent 4 years at the Prudential Regulation Authority within their Risk Specialist Division.